thehermit9/candle-pattern-scanner/README.md

 👉 Get the full bundle on Gumroad (Free): https://luke33.gumroad.com/l/candletool Includes sample data, signal generator, plotting script, config file, and output examples.

+License
+MIT License — use, modify, and redistribute freely.

 This version is free — leave a tip if you find it helpful.